VDH Has a Conversation with Filmmaker Michael L. Pack

 Gangs of black people looking to revenge what in fact was an accident went through that neighborhood, burned buildings, smashed windows, set police cars on fire, and a gang of black kids set upon a young Australian Hasidic student, said, get the Jew, there's one, let's get him, beat him up and stabbed him and he died of his wounds in the hospital.

-And the police chief and the mayor did not stop it for three days until finally they themselves were attacked.
+And the riot went on for days, and the police chief and the mayor did not stop it for three days until finally they themselves were attacked.

+Then they called an end to it.
 They got in their deputy police chief, Ray Kelly, and he ended with hours using standard anti-riot techniques.

-And why do some political leaders let them go go on and not stop them?
+the film is about how did these anti-Semitic things happen?
+And why do some political leaders let them go on and not stop them?

 Just to finish,

-either who did you interview or what type of people did you interview, either that appear in the film or gave you background commentary?
+either who did you interview or what type of people did you interview?
+Either that appear in the film or gave you background commentary?

 Well, we tried to interview people from all sides and we talked to, as you imply, Victor, people, way more people than we actually filmed.